 The main credit to the Major Repairs Reserve is an amount equivalent to the total depreciation charges for all HRA assets.
-Statute allows any difference between the depreciation credit on the reserve and a specified amount deemed necessary for carrying out major repairs for the year to be transferred back to the HRA.
 Authorities are able to charge capital expenditure directly to the reserve and can also use it to make voluntary set aside payments to repay debt.